prabeenkumar122/WhiteBoard/README.md

 # WhiteBoard
-White board is a virtual class room
+White board is a virtual class room.